Zachattack98/CS170-Project-1/README.md

 (4)

-Important Note: after the solution is provided and we reached the end of the process, you will be asked again whether you want to solve a default puzzle or create your own.
-Then the same steps above will occur once more and will continue until the program is terminated.
+Lastly, you will be asked to type 'Y' for yes or 'N' for no for whether you want to solve another 8-puzzle or simply end the simulation.

 Have fun with solving as many 8 puzzles as you like in the given C++ program!
 (But only puzzle that are 3x3, 8 tiles to slide, no more no less.)